 If you already order on Amazon, ordering through Amazon Smile instead is an easy way to help the library.
 This is a philanthropic arm of Amazon and most items can be found there.
 The only difference is that when you first order, you will be asked where you want your donation to be directed.
 Type in Spaulding Memorial Library and they will do the rest.
 Quarterly payments are sent to the library and total 1/2 of 1% of all orders placed this way.

 We have CLYNK bags in the library which you can use to donate your bottles and cans for recycling at Hannaford Supermarkets.
 They already have a sticker on them, which will direct the total return money to our account.
 Just here for a visit and going home soon?
 If you leave the bag by our back door we will take it to the store for you.
-See the link below for more information.
+See more information on how it works here.

 The library does have a policy for accepting donated materials.
 For instance, while we welcome books that we might add to our collection, most will probably go into our annual Bake, Book & Plant Sale.
 Periodically the extras are brought to a bookseller or Goodwill.
 But, we cannot use old encyclopedias or books in poor conditions for instance.
 So please ask or check with our Director or our policy on donations.